FionaGachuuri/Book_store/README.md

 Keeps track of companies responsible for publishing books.

 **Primary Key:**
-publisher_id – uniquely identifies each publisher.
+publisher_id – it uniquely identifies each publisher.

 **Relationships:**
 Referenced by the book table using the publisher_id foreign key.